Study: The Case of Virgin Births in the United States

 Contextualizing the Results

 Herring et al. further analyzed the data obtained from the alleged virgin births.
-Interestingly, they found that the participants who had become pregnant and later gave birth despite their claim of being virgins share some common characteristics.
+They found that the participants who had become pregnant and later gave birth despite their claim of being virgins share some common characteristics.

 From the 45 cases of virgin births, 31 percent had signed a chastity pledge—a vow usually made for religious reasons to abstain from sex.
 15 percent of non-virgins who became pregnant had also made a similar vow.
 Nonetheless, the 45 self-described virgins who reported having become pregnant and the 36 who gave birth were also more likely than non-virgins to say their parents never or rarely talked to them about sex and birth control.